redbear/Duo/docs/out_of_box_experience.md

 * For OSX and Linux:

     - Start the Terminal and use the "screen" command.
-On Linux (e.g. Ubuntu), you may need to install screen by `$ sudo apt-get install screen`.
+On Linux (e.g. Ubuntu), you may need to install screen by:
+    `$ sudo apt-get install screen`.

+    - On OSX, type:
+    `$ screen /dev/tty.usbmodemXXXXX`, where `XXXXX` is your Duo device serial port.

+        On Linux, type:
-    - On OSX, type `$ screen /dev/tty.usbmodemXXXXX`, where `XXXXX` is your Duo device serial port.
-On Linux, type `$ screen /dev/tty.ACMX`, where `ACMX` is your Duo device serial port.
+        `$ screen /dev/tty.ACMX`, where `ACMX` is your Duo device serial port.

         If you are not sure about the serial port, you can list the device by:

         OSX: `$ ls /dev/tty.usbmodem*`
         Linux: `$ ls /dev/tty.ACM*`